skruv/skruv/index.md

 ## Browser support

-Requires Modules, Proxies, Map/WeakMap, so Edge 16+, Safari 11+, and modern versions of all other browsers should work.
+Requires Modules, Proxies, Map/WeakMap, Generators, async/await so Edge 16+, Safari 11+, and modern versions of all other browsers should work.
 If you still need to support IE or older Edge versions I'd reccommend that you build a separate minimal-functionality app using hyperapp (a great framework) or similar.
 That's how I have handled legacy support at a large global ecommerce company.